-If you love spending time outdoors with your friends and family but are sick of being bitten by pesky gnats, mosquitoes and no see-ums, than we’ve got the perfect remedy for you!
+If you love spending time outdoors with your friends and family but are sick of being bitten by pesky gnats, mosquitoes, and no see-ums, than we’ve got the perfect remedy for you!
+This awesome mosquito repellent works and is dirt cheap to make.

 It’s hard to believe that such a simple dirt-cheap, highly effective remedy exists given the fact that pesticide companies are constantly barraging us with their expensive products containing potentially toxic ingredients such as Deet.